e-mon/corenlp-python/README.md

     python corenlp/corenlp.py -S stanford-corenlp-full-2014-08-27/

-Assuming you are running on port 8080 and CoreNLP directory is `stanford-corenlp-full-2013-11-12/` in current directory, the code in `client.py` shows an example parse:
+Assuming you are running on port 8080 and CoreNLP directory is `stanford-corenlp-full-2014-08-27/` in current directory, this wrapper supports recently version around of 3.4.1 which has same output format.

+The code in `client.py` shows an example parse:

     import jsonrpclib
     from simplejson import loads